vallepusrilatha2-cmd/AlfidoTech_task1_customer_behavior_analysis/README.md

-Name : Vallepu Srilatha
+Name: Vallepu Srilatha

-Company : AlfidoTech
+Company: AlfidoTech

-ID : BS/REG/120352
+ID: BS/REG/120352

-Domain : Data Analytics
+Domain: Data Analytics

-Duration : may to june 2026
+Duration: may to june 2026

 **Overview of the project**